RV Compliance – Here’s how to know

 Most RV complaints and litigation relate to ‘Ratings and Masses’.
 The major issues relate to ‘load-carrying capacity’ (maximum legal pay-load).
 Tare Mass’ is not legally required to be stated on the Plate.
 It can, however, be argued that it is a ‘duty-of-care’ vendor responsibility.

 Tare Mass is the measured mass of the vehicle ex-factory.
 Water tanks and gas cylinders are empty.
 Tare mass does, however, include all contracted equipment and accessories.
-Problems arise because many caravan makers sell only the basic product.
+Problems arise because many travel trailer makers sell only the basic product.
 ‘Optional extras’ are usually dealer supplied and installed.
 This increases the Tare Mass.
 Despite that, dealers rarely up-date that declared Tare Mass.
 Your weight allowance is accordingly decreased.

 Ratings and method of attachment of the coupling and the safety chains